The Daily Walk with Love

 Why has debilitating anxiety become so common among the young?
 And why is it still so often overlooked?

 Part of the problem is that psychiatry lacks medicines which treat anxiety well.
 I sometimes have suffered from almost debilitating anxiety which was present almost all the time.
 Years ago I took Paxil, which I would describe as “semi-effective,” but the side effects sickened me.
 Paxil is so toxic that there are numerous class action lawsuits against it.
 Recently a medicine called propranerol, and also lorazepam, were thought to help me.
-I’m not sure I need the Ativan/lorazepan any longer, and as a person who has both asthma and COPD, the propranerol is strongly contra-indicated.
+The propranerol is strongly contra-indicated for people with either asthma or COPD and I have found that psychiatrists (taken as a whole) simply do not pay attention to side effects, but only to the efficacy of a given psychiatric drug.
+Sometimes “the cure is worse than the sickness.”
 What may be happening in my own treatment, is that larger doses of Depakote are serving to keep my moods quite stable.
-I find Depakote and Cogentin, with ativan minimally adequate, but it’s obvious to me that psychiatry needs new medicines in it’s arsenal.
+I found Depakote and Cogentin, with Ativan (Lorazepam) minimally adequate, but it’s obvious to me that psychiatry needs new medicines in it’s arsenal.
 The medicines used make me tired all the time, too, though eventually you do get used to them.
 But they are toxic on your body and can cause a lot of health problems.

 Anxiety is caused deep in the brain’s lowermost down part, called the limbic system.
 This is where the “fight or flight” reflex and our sexual urges originate and is supposed to be quite primitive and hard to control.
 Partly, it HAS to be mind over matter.
 You have to get used to the anxiety of modern life and its stresses and persevere.
-To sei ein mensch.
-Perhaps mood elevating drugs like elevil would help.
+To sei ein mensch as the Germans say.
+Perhaps mood elevating drugs like Elevil would help.
 I know that my dad, a Yale Ph.D., used to take elevil.
 He was so much aware of how popular prejudices against the mentally ill had ruined my own life that he drove some distance to another town for treatment, not because he was ashamed, but because he knew from my example how society treats people with mental problems.
 Remember, “whatever you do to the least of these, you do unto me,” people, and realize please that almost all of the mentally ill are kind and gentle people.
+Rates of violent crime are actually lower among the mentally ill than from the background population.

 Once or twice, so far in my life, I have heard life expressed as a battle between our neocortex and our limbic system for control of our ego, which I have read is seated in the mid-brain.
 That makes sense to me, how about you?
 I have also read that over our lifetimes, fully one-sixth of Americans become clinically depressed, to the point where they need medical intervention and medicines.
 Yet only about half of those are getting the help they need, probably because of society’s demonization of the mentally ill.